Nutty Whole Wheat Naan Bread Recipe

 - Continue kneading until dough becomes smooth and elastic, or springs back from your touch.

 - You can test if you've kneaded the dough enough by pushing two fingers into the dough.
-If the indentations remain, the dough is ready for rise.
+If the indentations remain, the dough is ready to rise.

 What About Bread Machines?